Information for Mentors

 ~ In their research class, students may study IRB regulations, HIPPA requirements, statistical testing, APA formatting.
 In addition, they participate in presentations of data and literature review through PowerPoint, intensive writing assignments, lab techniques, etc., depending in part upon what the student and mentor deem most relevant.

-~ When the mentor feels that the student is ready (or by midyear), the student is required to consolidate what they have learned into null and working hypotheses, and detail an experimental design.
+~ When the mentor feels that the student is ready (or by midyear), the student is required to consolidate what they have learned into specific aims, and detail an experimental design.
 The mentor and student decide together on whether this will be a part of the mentor's ongoing research or an independent project.
 The experiment can begin at any time, but needs to be completed by August before senior year.

 ~ Project limitations: studies with human subjects must be deemed "minimal risk" by an Institutional Review Board.
 Vertebrate animal projects and the use of human tissues are regulated.
-We generally follow the Regeneron Science Talent Search Research Guidelines (pages 5-8).
+We generally follow the Regeneron Science Talent Search Research Guidelines.

 ~ Students write a complete paper based upon their work, following the general style of their mentor, utilizing APA format.